Meet Our Community

-The International Jazz Day AZ Foundation aims to use their annual celebration of International Jazz Day to raise the profile of jazz and arts education in the state of Arizona.
-Led by musician, entrepreneur, magazine publisher and jazz advocate William “Doc” Jones, the Foundation was responsible for uniting state officials around the recognition of International Jazz Day on April 30.
-Since 2012, Jones and the Foundation have organized a range of Jazz Day celebrations each year, bringing renowned musicians such as Azar Lawrence, Tony Monaco, Jesse McGuire to audiences in Phoenix, Mesa, Scottsdale and beyond, and raising funds for organizations including the NextStudent Academy, the Academy of Excellence and the Boy Scouts of America.
+The International Jazz Day AZ Foundation is a nonprofit organization that aims to use the annual celebration of International Jazz Day to raise the profile of jazz and arts education in the state of Arizona.
+Since 2012, founder William “Doc” Jones and the Foundation have organized a range of Jazz Day celebrations each year, bringing renowned musicians such as Azar Lawrence, Tony Monaco, Jesse McGuire to audiences in Phoenix, Mesa, Scottsdale and beyond, and raising funds for organizations including the NextStudent Academy, the Academy of Excellence and the Boy Scouts of America.

 Tell us a little about your organization’s mission.